vetchium/vetchium/README.md

 ```
 $ yq eval 'sort_keys(..)' vetchi-openapi.yml -o=yaml > output.yaml
 $ # Move the openapi and info tags to the top of the file
-$ # Ensure the markdown is valid by editor.swagger.io or editor plugins
+$ # Ensure the yaml is valid by editor.swagger.io or editor plugins
 $ mv output.yaml vetchi-openapi.yml
 $ # Alternatively you can use a custom yaml sort in your editor
 ```